303 London Road,

 Originally planned as the Astoria Cinema, it was taken over during construction by the County Cinemas circuit and opened on 27th August 1932 as the Regal Cinema.
-Designed by noted Birmigham based architect Harold Seymour Scott, it had seating in stalls and circle.
-An added attraction was the Regal cafe.
+Designed by noted Birmingham based architect Harold Seymour Scott, it had seating in stalls and circle.
+An added attraction was the Regal café.

 In the Spring of 1937, County Cinemas were taken over by Oscar Deutsch’s Odeon Theatres Ltd. In 1946, it was re-named Odeon.
 In October 1967, the Odeon Camberley was one of 40 Odeon cinemas that were sold to the Classic Cinemas chain, and the name was changed to Classic.

 The Classic Cinema was tripled in 1973, with the former circle converted into screen 1 with 358 seats and two screens located in an extension of the front of the circle with seating for 155 and 131.
 A Vogue Bingo Club occupied the former stalls area.
 This area was later converted into a snooker club.

 The Classic Cinemas chain was sold to the Cannon Group in May 1982 and it was re-named Cannon, being re-furbished in 1983.
 The Cannon closed on 17th February 1994 and re-opened the following day as part of the independent Robins Cinemas chain, re-named Robins Cinema.
 There were now 420 seats in the former circle screen and and 114 and 94 seats in the other two screens.

 Just login to your account and subscribe to this theater